ARA Granville (P-33)

-According to reports in November 2012 the Drummond class "hardly sail because of lack of resources for operational expenses".
-As of 2020, only Granville was reported operational (having undergone a refit in mid-2019) with the other ships of the class in reserve.
+According to reports in November 2012 the Drummond class "hardly sail[ed] because of lack of resources for operational expenses".
+As of 2020, only Granville was reported to be operational, having undergone a refit in mid-2019, with the other ships of the class in reserve.
+Granville was retired in August 2024.

 Service history

 The first two ships of the Drummond class were built in 1977 in France for the South African Navy.
-The sale was embargoed by United Nations Security Council Resolution 418 during sea trials and the ships were sold to Argentina instead.
+The sale was embargoed by United Nations Security Council Resolution 418 during sea trials, and the ships were sold to Argentina instead.
 A third ship was ordered and entered service as ARA Granville on 22 June 1981, in time for the Falklands War the following year.
 There are minor differences in equipment fit compared to her sisters, for instance Granville has French Degaie decoys rather than the British Corvus chaff launchers.